-If you really want to know about me, my teachings and how I got to yoga, let me share with you...
-I did my first movement/ dance training in Amsterdam from the age of 11 till I was 18, where my passion for dancing and intelligent movement was set alight.
+If you want to know about me, my teachings and how I got to yoga, let me share with you...
+I did my first movement/ dance training in Amsterdam from the age of 11 - 18 years old, where my passion for dancing and intelligent movement was set alight.

 I went on to study Contemporary Dance at the Laban Centre in London 1997-2000 where we were trained day and night and thousands of hours later, I became a professional contemporary dancer.
 Life as a dancer isn't an easy one and it was during the times off stage that I came to discover yoga.

 The want to become a yoga teacher really began to establish itself with my Ashtanga Yoga practice with Mark Ansari in 2000.
-I started my training with AOCY back in 2008 when I completed their 500 hour advanced yoga teacher training worth (RYT500) and since then I also completed the first accredited 200 hour meditation teacher training with my inspiring teacher Alexander Filmer-Lorch at Inside Meditation.
+I started my training with AOCY back in 2008 when I completed their 500 hour advanced yoga teacher training; RYT500 with Yoga Alliance UK and since then I completed the first accredited 200 hour meditation teacher training with my inspiring teacher Alexander Filmer-Lorch at Inside Meditation.
 All in all I have over thousands of hours worth of intelligent movement training, I have had the honour of working with many different bodies of all shapes, colours and sizes.
 I study continually, I attend workshops, I do trainings, I continue learning.

 I feel I have truly found my calling, my passion.
 I am grateful to be able to share that.